Enterprise-CMCS/macpro-mdct-qmr/README.md

 Look in `deployment/deployment-config.ts` and look at the `DeploymentConfigProperties` interface which should give you a sense of which values are being injected into the app.
 The values must either be in `qmr-default` secret or `qmr-STAGE` to be picked up.
 The secrets are json objects so they contain multiple values each.

 No values should be specified in both secrets.
 Just don't do it.
-Ok if that did ever happen the stage value would supercede.
+Ok if that did ever happen the stage value would supersede.
 But really I promise you don't need it.

 ### Destroy Entire Branch from Local